vestrel00/contacts-android/howto/howto-insert-blocked-numbers.md

 val insert = Contacts(context).blockedNumbers().insert()
 ```

-Note that blocked number queries will only work for privileged apps.
+Note that blocked number insertions will only work for privileged apps.
 For more info, read
 [How do I learn more about blocked numbers?](/howto/howto-learn-more-about-blocked-numbers.md)

 ## A basic insert